European Health Insurance Card (EHIC)

 - The healthcare provider, for example, a local hospital, claims the medical expenses with your current health insurance company or health service

-- The insurance company or health service determines which costs are to be reimbursed and if any excess costs are applicable
+- The insurance company or health service determines which costs are to be reimbursed and whether any excess costs (eigen risic) are to be paid by the patient

 Where can I use my EHIC?

-You can use the EHIC in all countries that are part of the European Economic Area, Switzerland and Australia.
+You can use the EHIC in all countries that are part of the European Economic Area (EEA), Switzerland and Australia.

 - The Netherlands